gigamesh/repstation/README.md

 Membership in Repstation is more accessible and fluid than a traditional DAO.
 It doesn't require buying a token or a vote by existing members.
 It just requires you know an existing member who thinks you're worthy of a positive attestation.

 ## Overview
+- Rep ranges between 0 and 1000.

-- A set of genesis accounts are each assigned a reputation score (`rep`).
+- An initial set of accounts are given 1000 rep. For the first iteration, this will be all ENS names.
+- Rep decays over time.
+To incentivize active participation, the decay rate decreases the more freqently an account makes attestations.
-- Attestations can be made by a simple up or down vote on any target account.
+- Attestations are a simple up or down vote on any target account.
-- When an account is initialized, the time is recorded.
-- Rep decays over time, and the decay rate increases as the account ages.
 - Rep increases from receiving positive attestations, scaled by the rep of the attester.
 - Rep decreases from receiving negative attestations, scaled by the rep of the attester.
-- Rep cannot go below zero.

 ## Contracts